5 Essential Tips for Recommended Water Intake by Age

 Tips for Staying Hydrated

-Drinking Water Throughout the Day
+Drinking Water intake Throughout the Day

 Sipping water regularly throughout the day is the best way to stay hydrated.
 Keep a water bottle with you and take frequent sips, especially during meals and physical activity.